PeterDieter/Customer_Warehouse_Assignment/README.md

 You can then execute the code with:

 ```
-./onlineAssignment instanceName methodName
+./onlineAssignment instanceName simulationLength rejectionCosts interArrivalRate methodName
 ```

-where **instanceName** gives the path to the .txt file containing the instance information, **methodName** is a string that determines the method which will be applied/trained for the assignment problem.
-In case the REINFORCE method is trained, one additionally needs to specify  **lambdaTemporal** and **lambdaSpatial**, which are float parameters (see section above).
+where **instanceName** gives the path to the .txt file containing the instance information.
+The second parameter is the **simulation length** in hours (int).
+The third parameter is the **rejection costs** in seconds (int).
+The fourth parameter is the **interarrival rate** in seconds (int).
+The **methodName** is a string that determines the method which will be applied/trained for the assignment problem In case the REINFORCE method is trained, one additionally needs to specify  **lambdaTemporal** and **lambdaSpatial**, which are float parameters (see section above).
 For example:

 ```
-./onlineAssignment instances/instance_train.txt trainREINFORCE 0.99 0.85
+./onlineAssignment instances/instance_train.txt 6 3600 25 trainREINFORCE 0.95 0.85
 ```

-Currently, the following methods are available:
+Currently, the following assigning strategies are available:
 1. nearestWarehouse: In this policy, the nearest warehouse is selected for each order and each courier is also assigned back to his nearest warehouse.
 Each order is accepted.
 2. trainREINFORCE: In this method, we train a neural network with the REINFORCE algorithm to assign orders to warehouses/ to reject orders.
 The neural network gets saved as "net_REINFORCE.pt".
 3. testREINFORCE: We apply the policy net which was trained in the "trainREINFORCE" method.